-Time in Bilbao (Bilbo, in Euskera) may be recorded as BG or AG (Before Guggenheim or After Guggenheim).
-Never has a single monument of art and architecture so radically changed a city.
+Time in Bilbao ("Bilbo" in Euskera) may be recorded as BG or AG (Before Guggenheim or After Guggenheim).
+Seldom has a single monument of art and architecture so radically changed a city.
 Frank Gehry's stunning museum, Norman Foster's sleek subway system, the Santiago Calatrava glass footbridge and airport, the leafy César Pelli Abandoibarra park and commercial complex next to the Guggenheim, and the Philippe Starck Azkuna Zentroa cultural center have contributed to an unprecedented cultural revolution in what was once the industry capital of the Basque Country.

 Greater Bilbao contains almost 1 million inhabitants, nearly half the total population of the Basque Country.
-Founded in 1300 by Vizcayan noble Diego López de Haro, Bilbao became an industrial center in the mid-19th century, largely because of the abundance of minerals in the surrounding hills.
+Founded in 1300 by Vizcayan noble Diego López de Haro, Bilbao became an industrial center in the mid-19th century because of the abundance of minerals in the surrounding hills.
 An affluent industrial class grew up here, as did the working class in suburbs that line the Margen Izquierda (Left Bank) of the Nervión estuary.

 Walking the banks of the Nervión is a satisfying jaunt.
 After all, this was how—while out on a morning jog—Guggenheim director Thomas Krens first discovered the perfect spot for his project, nearly opposite the right bank's Deusto University.
 From the Palacio de Euskalduna upstream to the colossal Mercado de la Ribera, parks and green zones line the river.
-César Pelli's Abandoibarra project fills in the half mile between the Guggenheim and the Euskalduna bridge with a series of parks, the Deusto University library, the Meliá Bilbao Hotel, and a major shopping center.
+César Pelli's Abandoibarra project fills in the half mile between the Guggenheim and the Euskalduna Bridge with a series of parks, the Deusto University library, the Meliá Bilbao Hotel, and a major shopping center.